deanwampler/programming-scala-book-code-examples/README.md

 ### Editors, IntelliJ, Visual Studio Code, and Other IDEs

-> **NOTE:** Support for Scala 3 may be limited for a while in the following tools.

-Most editors and IDEs now have some sort of Scala support:
+Most editors and IDEs now have some sort of Scala 3 support, either "natively" or through optional plugins:

 * [IntelliJ](https://www.jetbrains.com/idea/): Either the Community or Ultimate additions will work.
 Install the Scala plugin, which has built-in support for `sbt`.
 * [Visual Studio Code](https://code.visualstudio.com/): Use the new [Scala Metals](https://scalameta.org/metals/) plugin instead of older plugins.